+However, if the countries act non-cooperatively, the result is not only a trade war with lower economic welfare, but importantly, also worse health consequences.
+Specifically, the trade war forces households to overweight domestic consumption and production, exacerbating negative externalities both on the health and on the economic fronts.
 We investigate how these externalities are optimally addressed with and without international coordination.
-In both settings, governments impose domestic containment policies during the course of the domestic infection (which we model as a "dissipative tax" on domestic consumption as in Eichenbaum, Rebelo and Trabandt (2020)).
-This policy contains the spread of the pandemic, as it further discourages households from consuming goods and internalizes the health externalities.
-Both uncoordinated governments and optimal coordination reduce the amount of infection during the pandemic, at the expense of substantially lower consumption and production in both countries.
-As a result, the levels of consumption and production in each country largely track the evolution of infected cases in each country, due to both the government's containment policies and the households' endogenous responses.
+In both settings, governments impose domestic containment policies during the course of the domestic infection (which we model as a "dissipative tax" on domestic consumption similar to Eichenbaum, Rebelo and Trabandt (2021)).
+This policy discourages households from consuming goods and thus internalizes the health externalities.
+As a result, the levels of consumption and production in each country largely track the evolution of infected cases in each country.

-In addition to the domestic containment policies, governments can levy import tariffs as a second instrument for addressing the international dimension of the problem.
-Even in the absence of a pandemic, our model features a trade war.
-As in the literature on international trade wars and negotiations (Brander and Spencer (1985), Bagwell and Staiger (1999) or Ossa (2014)), when countries take uncoordinated Nash policy decisions, they impose import tariffs that are too high relative to the coordinated social planner case.
-Such tariffs lead to poor consumption levels and choices between domestic and foreign goods, resulting in a significant loss of welfare.
-The pandemic fundamentally alters the temporal structure of tariffs, inducing variation that is linked to the relative state of the pandemic in the two countries.
-Our model predicts novel tariff patterns, resulting in important welfare consequences, depending on whether they are coordinated or uncoordinated.
+In addition to the domestic containment policies, governments can levy import tariffs as an instrument to address the international dimension of the problem.
+In the absence of a pandemic, our model features a trade war, which as in the literature on international trade wars and negotiations (Brander and Spencer (1985), Bagwell and Staiger (1999) or Ossa (2014)), leads to high tariffs and to poor consumption choices between domestic and foreign goods.
+However, in a pandemic tariffs can play a beneficial role, as they can alter the temporal structure of the terms of trade, inducing variation that is linked to the relative state of the pandemic in the two countries.

-Consider the uncoordinated (Nash) case first.
-Our model features pandemic waves that peak asynchronously in the two countries.
-When the pandemic hits the first country, it seeks to limit transmission of the disease domestically by imposing strong containment measures on domestic consumption.
+Figure 2 illustrates this key insight about equilibrium terms of trade in our model.
+The underlying model features pandemic waves that peak asynchronously in two countries, A and B. The dashed vertical lines signify the peak of the pandemic in each country (by assumption, country A peaks first, then country B).
+Consider the uncoordinated (Nash) case first, which is depicted with the blue curve.
+When the pandemic first hits country A, it seeks to limit the spread of the disease domestically by imposing strong containment measures on domestic consumption.
 These containment measures put downward pressure on its domestic price level, resulting in a decline in the terms of trade.
-Furthermore, the lower price level in the first country incentivizes imports from this country and leads to an increase in the risk of infection to the foreign country.
-In response, the foreign country raises its import tariffs beyond the case without a pandemic.
+Furthermore, the lower price level in country A incentivizes imports from A in B and leads to an increase in the risk of infection in B. In response, country B raises its import tariffs beyond the case without a pandemic.
 Other things equal, the infected country has to consume more of its own goods which generates more infection.
-In equilibrium, the infected country therefore lowers import tariffs below the case without a pandemic, in order to encourage its domestic households to consume more foreign goods which are less conducive to infection.
+In equilibrium, the infected country therefore lowers import tariffs drastically, in order to encourage its domestic households to consume more foreign goods which are less conducive to infection.
 As a result, uncoordinated policies modulate the tariff structure in a manner that skews the terms of trade against the infected country's production, aggravating economic risk-sharing possibilities in the midst of a pandemic.